peter-chun-hu/ECE285_finalproject_TaiwanNo1/README.md

 2. transfer learning
    - launch-pytorch-gpu.sh
 3. Siamese network
-   - Cannot run on UCSD cluster because of [Keras and Tensorflow version conflict](https://github.com/keras-team/keras/issues/9900) and [Jupyter Notebook Python kernel loading problem](https://github.com/jupyter/notebook/issues/2563)
+   - Cannot run on UCSD cluster because of [Keras and Tensorflow version conflict](https://github.com/keras-team/keras/issues/9900) and [Jupyter Notebook loading incorrect Python kernel](https://github.com/jupyter/notebook/issues/2563)
+   - To run on local, you will need to install:
      - Python3
      - Keras
      - Tensorflow

 ## Code organization
 - demo.ipynb -- Run a demo of our code ( reproduce Figure 3 of our report )